Add penalties to a conservation planning problem()

 numeric

-penalty value that is used to scale the
+penalty value that is used to scale the importance of not selecting planning units with highdata

 values.
+Higherpenalty

-values can be used to obtain solutions that
+values can be used to obtain solutions that are strongly averse to selecting places with highdata

-values, and smaller penalty
+values, and smallerpenalty

-values can be used to obtain solutions
+values can be used to obtain solutions that only avoid places with especially highdata

-Note that negative
+values.
+Note that negativepenalty

-values can be used to obtain solutions that prefer places
+values can be used to obtain solutions that prefer places with highdata

-penalties to problems with multiple zones, the argument to penalty
+values.
+Additionally, when adding these penalties to problems with multiple zones, the argument topenalty

-must have a value for each zone.
+must have a value for each zone.- data

 character

-, numeric
+, orMatrix

-containing the values used to penalize solutions.
-Planning units that are
+object containing the values used to penalize solutions.
+Planning units that are associated with higher data values are penalized more strongly in the solution.
+See the Data format section for more information.

-added to it.
+object with the penalties added to it.

 This function penalizes solutions that have higher values according to the sum of the penalty values associated with each planning unit, weighted by status of each planning unit in the solution.